The Original Caesar Salad

 Salad

-2 heads romaine lettuce, whole pale inner leaves only, or one whole head, damaged outer leaves removed and cut into 1 inch pieces
+2 heads romaine lettuce, inner pale leaves only (or 1 large head, outer leaves removed and torn into 1-inch pieces)

 2 – 3 cups croutons, 1/2 to 3/4 inch square, preferably homemade